Innocent lives sucked into the Belarusian maelstrom | bne IntelliNews

 August 27 was supposed to be a normal Thursday at work for Alexander Vasilevich, a successful Belarusian media professional.
 Violent protests and street fighting with the infamous OMON riot police had broken out two weeks earlier in Minsk following the massively falsified August 9 presidential elections that saw incumbent Alexander Lukashenko returned to office in a landslide victory according to the Central Election Commission.
 But none of the people believe the official results.

-Vasilevich doesn't regard himself as political but he was, like hundreds of thousand of other Belarusians, a supporter of jailed ex-banker and presidential candidate Viktor Babariko who was going to run against Lukashenko, until Babariko was locked up shortly before the vote.
+Vasilevich doesn't regard himself as political but he was, like hundreds of thousands of other Belarusians, a supporter of jailed ex-banker and presidential candidate Viktor Babariko, who was going to run against Lukashenko until being locked up shortly before the vote.

-Besides Vasilevich had work to do.
+Besides, Vasilevich had work to do.
 Over the last 25 years he has set up half a dozen flourishing media and advertising businesses with clients that stretch from Moscow, through the Netherlands, Switzerland, Germany and on to the US.
-Belarus has been dubbed the “last dictatorship in Europe” and Lukashenko runs the economy on a neo-Soviet model, but a vibrant entrepreneurial segment of society has also made the small republic a powerhouse in the media and IT space that largely operates independently from the state and has a strong international reputation .
+Belarus has been dubbed the “last dictatorship in Europe” and Lukashenko runs the economy on a neo-Soviet model, but a vibrant entrepreneurial segment of society has also made the small republic a powerhouse in the media and IT space that largely operates independently from the state and has a strong international reputation.

 Alexander Vasilevich has worked in the media and advertising business in Belarus for over 25 years and founded half a dozen companies